 Research reveals how discriminatory policies like redlining have made many communities more vulnerable to the harms of climate change.
 Fortunately, solutions exist.

 As a researcher working at the intersection of climate change, cities, and the people who live in them, I am well aware that these heat waves and extreme weather events will become more frequent and intense.
-This year, 2022, was no exception, as temperatures rose yet again.
+Last year, 2022, was no exception, as temperatures rose yet again.
 In fact, we ended an event held to commemorate lives lost and people harmed by the 2021 heat wave early, due to record high temperatures yet again.

 A 2022 poll from the Robert Wood Johnson Foundation, Harvard T.H.
 Chan School of Public Health, and NPR found that about three-quarters of people in the United States have experienced an extreme weather event in the past five years and almost a quarter of them have serious health problems as a result.
 What makes this work so challenging is recognizing that while we all experience harms from climate change, those who face social injustice and the repercussions of poor policy decisions are hurt the most.

 For example, extreme heat not only leads to heat stroke and dehydration, but it also affects mental health and chronic pain.
 This impact is felt disproportionately by people of color.
 Native American, Latino, Asian and Black adults were more likely than their White counterparts to experience serious health problems as a result.
 My research has shown how socially unjust policies like redlining, which segregated neighborhoods, has made many communities of color and communities with lower wealth more vulnerable to the harms of climate change.
 During the 2021 heat dome, neighborhood temperatures varied by 25° F, and some of the hottest neighborhoods were redlined neighborhoods.